roddsantos/device-management-backend/README.md

 # DEVICE MANAGEMENT BACKEND

+This is the Device Management Backend application, using Node.js

+If you're in production EC2 server, do the following in the EC2 prompt

-This is the Device Management Backend application, using Node.js First, create a .env file in the root app folder, with the following content:
+First, create a .env file in the root app folder, with the following content:

 ```bash